 To assist in managing citations and applying citation styles, the Library provides free access to current staff and students to:

 RefWorks: an web-based bibliographic management program that allows you to create your own personal database of references.

-EndNote: a bibliographic software program, recommended for current postgraduate students and staff, allows the user to organise references and build bibliographies for theses, research papers etc. If you are an advanced user, you are able to customise the software to suit their requirements for managing research as well as referencing.
+EndNote: a bibliographic software program, recommended for current postgraduate students and staff, allows you to organise references and build bibliographies for theses, research papers etc. If you are an advanced user, you are able to customise the software to suit your requirements for managing research as well as referencing.